infrazeng/Pewlett_Hackard_Analysis/README.md

 ## Summary

+Based on the comprehensive data obtained from the unique_titles table, it has been determined that Pewlett Hackard will need to address a substantial workforce turnover, with over 90,000 positions requiring replacement due to impending retirements.
+Significantly, a considerable number of these retirees hold senior positions within the company.

-From the data gathered from the unique_titles table, a little over 90,000 positions will need to be filled as employees retire.
-Many of those retiring are in senior positions and so they will need to train large amounts of younger employees to fill their roles before they retire.
-This analysis demonstrates the need for companies to predict not only potential problems with labor, but with other sectors of their business as well.
+To ensure a smooth transition and maintain operational continuity, it becomes imperative for Pewlett Hackard to initiate a robust training program aimed at equipping a large number of younger employees to assume these vital roles before the retirees' departure.
+This analysis underscores the critical importance for organizations to not only anticipate potential labor-related challenges but also to proactively address other crucial aspects within their business ecosystem.